Pulsed interaction signals as a route to biological pattern formation

-To support these analytical findings, we show in Fig.~\ref{fig:poisson_patterns} direct numerical simulations of Eqs. (\ref{geneq1}-\ref{releases}) and (\ref{choice}) (with $\mu=1, \nu=4$) for a slow (a) and a fast (b) signal-dynamics regimes.
+To support these analytical findings, we show in Fig.~\ref{fig:poisson_patterns} direct numerical simulations (see Supplemental Material for the numerical integration scheme~\cite{SM}) of Eqs. (\ref{geneq1}-\ref{releases}) and (\ref{choice}) (with $\mu=1, \nu=4$) for a slow (a) and a fast (b) signal-dynamics regimes.
 This is done by keeping the population timescale at $\tau_\rho = 1/r = 1$ for both plots, and selecting the signal timescale corresponding to $\tau_\phi=1\sim \tau_\rho$, and $\tau_\phi/ \tau_\rho = 1/500 \ll 1$, respectively.
 In agreement with the analytical results, for the slow signal dynamics pattern formation does not occur for any of the parameter values we have checked (Fig.~\ref{fig:poisson_patterns}a).
 On the contrary, in the fast limit patterns develop, since $\nu>\mu+2$.
-Spatial population periodicity is seen to emerge at long times in Fig. \ref{fig:poisson_patterns}b, and the spatial pattern remains stable afterwards.
-Moreover, the wavelength of the final pattern (distance between maxima) can be analytically estimated as $2\pi/k^\star \simeq 16.5$, where $k^\star$ is the fastest growing mode in Fig. \ref{fig:stability}b, which is roughly close to the one seen in Fig.~\ref{fig:poisson_patterns}b.
+Spatial population periodicity is seen to emerge at long times in Fig. \ref{fig:poisson_patterns}b, and the spatial pattern remains stable afterwards (see ~\cite{SM}).
+The wavelength of the final pattern can be analytically estimated as $2\pi/k^\star \simeq 16.5$, where $k^\star$ is the fastest growing mode in Fig. \ref{fig:stability}b.
+This is roughly close to the periodicity seen in Fig.~\ref{fig:poisson_patterns}b (see also Fig. S2 in Supplemental Material~\cite{SM}).

-\textit{Final remarks.---} The mathematical reasons that make Eq. (\ref{fasteq}) to generate spatial patterns for sufficiently platykurtic $\mathcal{G}(x)$ have been discussed in the literature \cite{pigolotti2007,Hernandez2009species,ricardo2013g,ricardo2014}.
-Our point is that it naturally appears as the fast signal-dynamics limit of our population-signal framework and exhibits qualitatively distinct features compared to the reaction-diffusion form of system~(\ref{sloweq1}-\ref{sloweq2}), which emerges in the slow signal-dynamics limit.
-Therefore, there is a transition induced by the signal timescale that reveals a route to pattern formation, distinct from the most studied Turing and other similar instability mechanisms.
+\textit{Final remarks and discussion.---} Our framework allowed us to see how different fine-scale signal dynamics impact at a coarser scale.
+It recovers standard reaction-diffusion~\cite{murray2003,gierer1972} schemes in the slow-signal limit and integrodifferential schemes~\cite{pigolotti2007,o2020lamellar} in the fast-signal limit, working as a bridge between the two mostly used formalisms to describe interacting populations.

+We crucially note that these two descriptions can lead to different macroscopic outcomes.
+In this work, we focused on showing that, for the same population and mediator dynamics, a transition from slow to fast pulsed signals can effectively lead to spatially-extended interference competition in such way that pattern formation occurs~\cite{Fuentes2003,ricardo2014,pigolotti2007}.